kstenerud/safe-encoding/safe80-specification.md

 Note: The length field encodes the length of the **non-encoded source data**, not the encoded result or the length field itself.

 Whitespace
 ----------

-The length field may contain whitespace at any point in the stream, following the same rules as for safe80.
+The length field **CAN** contain whitespace at any point in the stream, following the same rules as for safe80.

 Truncation Detection
 --------------------

-Should truncation occur anywhere in the encoded sequence (length or data), one of two things will happen:
+If truncation occurs anywhere in the encoded sequence (length or data), one of two things will happen:

  1. The decoded data length won't match the length field.
  2. The length field won't have a character with the continuation bit cleared.

 Examples